 Alongside HTML and CSS, JavaScript is one of the main technologies of the World Wide Web.
 JavaScript enables interactive websites and is an integral part of web applications.
 The vast majority of websites use it for client-side behavior, and all major web browsers have a dedicated JavaScript engine to run it.

-As a multi-paradigm language, JavaScript supports event-driven, functional and mandatory programming styles.
-It has APIs – application programming interfaces for working with dates, text, regular expressions, standard data structures and the document object model (DOM).
+JavaScript supports event-driven, functional, and mandatory programming styles as a multi-paradigm language.
+It has APIs – application programming interfaces for working with dates, text, regular expressions, standard data structures, and the document object model (DOM).
 However, the language itself does not contain any input/output (I / O) like network, storage, or graphical installations because the host environment (usually a web browser) provides these APIs.

 Originally used only in web browsers, JavaScript engines are now integrated into implementations of server-side websites and browserless applications.

-Though there are this that JavaScript and Java have in common which includes the language name and syntax and the respective standard libraries, the two languages differ and differ significantly in design.
+Though there are this that JavaScript and Java have in common, which include the language name and syntax and the respective standard libraries, the two languages differ and differ significantly in design.

-To explain the difference between Java and JavaScript at its completeness we like to discuss the meaning of meaning of Java and JavaScript frameworks, and from the explanations deduce the difference between Java and JavaScript frameworks.
+To explain the difference between Java and JavaScript at its completeness, we like to discuss the meaning of Java and JavaScript frameworks and, from the explanations, deduce the difference between Java and JavaScript frameworks.

 What are Java frameworks?